akhenry/openmct-yamcs/README.md

 ### Installing the plugin

 The Open MCT - YAMCS adapter can be included as an ES6 module using an import statement.
-If you are using a build system like Webpack it can be imported using only the name, otherwise the full path to the dependency should be used.
+If you are using Webpack it can be imported using only the package name, otherwise the full path to the dependency should be used.

 eg.